Skip to main content

 • Free set of pet waste bags included.
 (Refills available at most pet and grocery stores).

 • Drop by our office to pick up.
 We're at 3000 Pacific Ave. in Olympia.
-See map to Thurston County Water Planning office.
+See the map to the Thurston County Water Planning office.

-• Residents of Lacey, Olympia or Tumwater can pick up free dispensers at their city hall buildings and may apply for free pet waste stations from their cities.
+• Residents of Lacey, Olympia, or Tumwater can pick up free dispensers at their city halls and may apply for free pet waste stations through their cities.
 Visit Stream Team's website for more info.

-Rainwater Runoff can carry dog poop into the water we swim and fish in, and that filters into our drinking water.
-So encourage every pet owner to pick it up!
+Rainwater runoff can carry dog poop into the water we swim and fish in.
+Poopy water can also filter into our drinking water.
+Encourage every pet owner to pick it up!

 • A single gram of dog poop (about the size of a single green pea) can contain 23 million fecal coliform bacteria.